-Like most software developers, Adobe maintains a list of system requirements for Photoshop CC that can be used to help ensure the hardware in your system will work with their software.
+Like most software developers, Adobe maintains a list of system requirements for Photoshop CC that can be used to help ensure the hardware in your computer system will work with their software.
 However, most "system requirements" lists tend to cover only the very basics of what hardware is needed to run the software, not what hardware will actually give the best performance.
 In addition, sometimes these lists can be outdated, show old hardware revisions, or simply contain sub-optimal hardware.